Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 When that happens, the client may later transmit packets in a session, and those packets will be ignored by the server.
 The client is then forced to time out those packets and then the session, leading to delays and network instabilities.

-For these reasons, it is RECOMMENDED that all DTLS session be configured to use DTLS Heartbeats and/or watchdog packets.
+For these reasons, it is REQUIRED that all DTLS session be configured to use DTLS Heartbeats and/or watchdog packets.

 DTLS sessions MUST also be deleted when a RADIUS packet fails validation due to a packet being malformed, or when it has an invalid Message-Authenticator or invalid Response Authenticator.
 There are other cases, when the specifications require that a packet received via a DTLS session be "silently discarded".